When you get into an argument or conflict, do you try to win?

 You can pressure your partner to apologize, but you’re unlikely to get an authentic apology.
 At best, you’re likely to get the words, but not the spirit of an apology.
 Now you haven’t gotten an authentic apology and you know it and your partner is likely to feel angry, resentful, or that you don’t care what’s true for them.
 You’ve both lost.

 In conscious relationships, we want everyone to “win”.
-This doesn’t mean that there is always going to be agreement, but instead the ideal is to reach a place of mutual understanding and positive regard.
+This doesn’t mean that there is always going to be agreement, but instead, the idea is to reach a place of mutual understanding and positive regard.

 Being conscious is essential if we truly want loving relationships.
 When we are conscious, we see that our ego is not looking for true understanding.
 It is looking to win, or at least, to not lose.